-The response was waaaay more than I imagined and I was reminded how many parents want to help their children succeed in school, but are overwhelmed with all the information out there.
+The response was waaaay more than I imagined, and I was reminded of how many parents want to help their children succeed in school but are overwhelmed with all the information out there.

-I wrote this post about Homeschooling Your Three Year Old, but I understand that this simply isn’t an option for a lot of families out there.
+I wrote this post about Homeschooling Your Three Year Old, but I understand that this simply isn’t an option for many families out there.
 I encourage you to scroll to the end of that post and print out the Alphabet Chant.
-It takes maybe 5 minutes and if you use it 3 times a week your child will have all their letters and sounds down in no time!
+It takes maybe 5 minutes, and if you use it three times a week, your child will have all their letters and sounds down in no time!

 I thought it would be helpful to give you a quick list of things you can do with your younger children (birth – 5 years) that will help you to turn them into readers!

 - Read to your children early and often.

 - It’s never too early to start reading to your kids.
 From birth on, the best thing you can do is read to your children.
 Board books are a great way to start, they’re short and really fun to read.

 - Let your children pick the books you read.